-A California DUI conviction leads to a six-month driver’s license suspension--and this period gets longer if the person has prior DUI convictions.
+A California DUI conviction leads to a six-month driver’s license suspension – and this period gets longer if you have prior DUI convictions.

 Prosecutors will typically only offer a California exhibition of speed reduction in a case with evidentiary flaws.
-In other words, the prosecutor would only likely agree to a VC 23109(c) plea bargain from DUI in a situation where s/he suspected that a jury would not convict you of DUI.
+In other words, the prosecutor would only likely agree to a VC 23109(c) plea bargain from DUI in a situation where they suspect that a jury would not convict you of DUI.

-Factors that s/he will take into account include:
+Factors that they will take into account include:

 - the credibility of the officer who arrested you,